vyges/vyges-ip-template/flow/openlane/configuration.md

-# config.json
+# Flow Configuration

-## How to use this file?

-Copy the JSON content below as `config.json` and modify the same for your configuration.
-Comments are retained in the below JSON to help you understand the configuration.
-Remove comments from JSON file and save the file.
+Update `config.json` and modify the same for your flow configuration.
+For ease of use, a commented version is provided below to help you understand the configuration.

 ### 📝 Key Notes: